 Although volunteering is an unpaid role, it is a vital part of our hospital.
 We offer free parking, refreshments and expenses for all our volunteers.
 All volunteers will need to complete a DBS (Disclosure and Barring Service) check and will need to be over 18 years of age.

-Give us a call if you want to chat further on 01622 224719 or email firstname.lastname@example.org
+Give us a call if you want to chat further or have any questions don’t hesitate to contact us on 01622 224719 or email firstname.lastname@example.org

 If you want to hear more or just see the work we do visit – Smile – recruitment magazine